 PHYS2014 General Physics I A non-calculus based course covering the essentials of mechanics, waves, sound, heat, electricity, magnetism and light with an introduction to modern physics.
 Both a conceptual foundation and problem solving abilities are emphasized.
 Laboratory exercises will supplement lectures.
+Prerequisite: High School Trigonometry or Co-Enrolled in Trigonometry MATH1303.
 4 credits.

 PLSC2003 American National Government The introduction to the principles, structure, processes and functions of the United States federal government and other related political activities.
 3 credits.
-ACTS: PLSC 2003.
+ACTS: PLSC2003

 PSYC2003 General Psychology This course is an overview of major topics in modern psychology, the scientific study of behavior, and mental processes.
 As a first course in the discipline of psychology, it introduces some of the fundamental concepts, principles, and theories with a consideration for the complexity of human behavior.
 3 credits.
-ACTS: PSYC 1103.
+ACTS: PSYC1103

 PSYC2313 Developmental Psychology A survey course covering the processes and domains of human development from conception through the whole lifespan.
 Prerequisite: PSYC2003 General Psychology.
 3 credits.
-ACTS: PSYC 2103.
+ACTS: PSYC2103